What is permanent makeup?

 The application is just deep enough to penetrate the minute capillaries in the dermal layer of skin.
 Some doctors recommend that people with allergies have permanent cosmetic procedures because they can replace cosmetic products that they are sensitive to.
 There have been very few reactions to pigments and only rarely in the case of blue-based red pigments and organic pigments.

 Is there pain or side effects?

 Some clients may experience swelling of the treated area.
 Jennifer uses a state-of-the-art anti-pain protocol and a highly effective analgesic ointment.
 During and after the procedure some bleeding and bruising may occur.
 There is usually some tenderness for a few days.
-The color is darker than you may expect for the first six to ten days.
+The color is darker than you may expect for the first week or so.
 Sometimes, people have reactions to antibiotics.
 There may be other side effects unforeseen due to individuality.

 Does it fade?

 Some fading will occur during the healing process.
 Diligent after-care is necessary for best color retention.
 Body chemistry, the elements and an individual's lifestyle will soften the color over time.
 Refresh touch up procedures will restore the colors.
 Yearly touch up sessions are only $225.